SeewooLi/IRTest/README.md

 <img src="man/figures/README-plotLD-1.png" width="100%" style="display: block; margin: auto;" />

-- Posterior distribution for examinees
+- Posterior distributions for the examinees

 Each examinee’s posterior distribution is identified in the E-step of the estimation algorithm (i.e., EM algorithm).
 Posterior distributions